Syndace/libxeddsa/README.md

 ## Documentation ##

 View the documentation on [readthedocs.io](https://libxeddsa.readthedocs.io/) or build it locally, which requires [Doxygen](https://www.doxygen.nl/index.html) and the Python packages listed in `docs/requirements.txt`.
 With all dependencies installed, run `make html` in the `docs/` directory.
 You can find the generated documentation in `docs/_build/html/`.

+## Travis CI ##

+The project used to be built using Travis CI, which was amazing.
+Sadly, Travis fully closed their open-source support.
+I have yet to migrate somewhere else, until then the project will not be automatically tested and the binaries attached to releases may be incomplete, since I might not have access to the hardware/operating systems to build all of them.